-The terms sexual contact or sex are used in some of the questions you will be asked.
-These can mean different things to each of us, but in keeping with federal guidelines these terms apply to any of the activities below, whether or not a condom or other protection was used during sexual contact.
+The word(s) “have sexual contact with” and “sex” are used in some of the questions we will ask you, and apply to any of the activities below, whether or not a condom or other protection was used:

 - Vaginal sex (contact between penis and vagina).

 - Oral sex (mouth or tongue on someone’s vagina, penis, or anus).